WillHTam/P3-FirefoxExtensionExperimental/README.md

 * Upon pressing the button, will create a notification
 * Upon pressing the notification to confirm, will copy the current tab's url
 * AND post it through an AJAX request to MLab under the user account
+* See your new post on the client!